Menu

 NPL Senior Fellow

-Professor Graham Machin, FREng, BSc (Hons), DPhil (Oxon), DSc, FInstP, FInstMC, FIPEM, CEng, CPhys is a Senior NPL Fellow in Thermometry.
-His team made world-leading contributions to the redefinition of the kelvin (K), thermodynamic temperature measurement and the development of high temperature fixed points as next-generation temperature standards.
-In addition, his team have made numerous contributions to solving thermometry problems in harsh environments as diverse as aerospace, space, nuclear decommissioning and medical, and is working towards developing traceable surface thermometry, in-situ validation, and no-drift sensing thermometry techniques to facilitate autonomous production/Industry 4.0.
-Graham is also the NPL science lead for nuclear decommissioning metrology.
+In addition, his team has made numerous contributions to solving thermometry problems in harsh environments as diverse as aerospace, space, nuclear decommissioning and medical.
+They are working towards developing traceable surface thermometry, in-situ validation and no-drift sensing thermometry techniques to facilitate autonomous production and Industry 4.0.
+Graham also has active research in photonic and quantum thermometry and is the NPL science lead for nuclear decommissioning metrology.

 Areas of interest